Lacrymology/states/mongodb/doc/metrics.rst

 database last started, that the globalLock has been held.

-Consider this value in combination with the value of totalTime.
-MongoDB aggregates these values in the ratio value.
+Consider this value in combination with the value of totalTime. :doc:`/mongodb/doc/index` aggregates these values in the ratio value.
 If the ratio value is small but totalTime is high the globalLock has typically been held frequently for shorter periods of time, which may be indicative of a more normal use pattern.
 If the lockTime is higher and the totalTime is smaller (relatively) then fewer operations are responsible for a greater portion of server’s use (relatively).

 globalLock:currentQueue.total
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~